 • Cleanup reality.
 Can you clean it quickly without weird tools, hidden crevices, or annoying steps?

 • Counter space fit.
-Does it earn its footprint, or does it dominate the kitchen for no reason?
+Does it earn its footprint, or does it dominate the kitchen for no good reason?

 • Forgiveness.
 What happens when you use the wrong grind size, underfill slightly, or rush a step?